Emerald, Kansas – Extinct in Anderson County

 St. Patricks Cemetery courtesy Google Maps.

-By the 1930s, America’s economy turned from agriculture to industry and by 1936 Emerald had dwindled to 48 families.
+By the 1930s, America’s economy turned from agriculture to industry, and by 1936, Emerald had dwindled to 48 families.
 Tragedy struck on September 29, 1939, when the church was hit by lightning and caught on fire.
-Causing $50,000 in damages and only $10,000 in insurance, the small parish was confronted with a challenging situation.
-However, the community was determined and the church was restored to its present state by November 1940.
-At this time, the bell was removed from the tower, but was preserved and stands at the entrance to the cemetery,
+The small parish faced a challenging situation, causing $50,000 in damages and only $10,000 in insurance.
+However, the community was determined, and the church was restored to its present state by November 1940.
+At this time, the bell was removed from the tower but was preserved and stands at the entrance to the cemetery,

-In 1953, under the guidance of Father Jack Herrington, the church was renovated to include improvements to plumbing, heating, and new plate glass windows and doors.
-In 1955 construction of the parish basement and kitchen began.
+In 1953, under the guidance of Father Jack Herrington, the church was renovated, including improvements to plumbing and heating and new plate glass windows and doors.
+In 1955, construction of the parish basement and kitchen began.

 Today, the church still serves a local congregation.
 The crucifix over the main altar was carved by hand in Rome and took five months to make.
 The cemetery is located a short distance behind the church.